The effect of local chemical ordering on dislocation activity in multi-principle element alloys: a three-dimensional discrete dislocation dynamics study: Computational Method

 \subsubsection{Nanoscale solute clusters in MPEAs}

-The random local solute aggregation observed in CrFeCoNiPd can be modeled in 3D DDD by discretizing the 3D volume into voxels and assigning each voxel a solute composition chosen randomly from a Dirichlet distribution corresponding to the experimentally reported variations in CrFeCoNiPd \cite{ding_tuning_2019}.
+By replacing the Mn in the Cantor alloy CrFeCoNiMn with the larger Pd, thus generating equi-atomic CrFeCoNiPd, an increased aggregation of constituting elements up to a chemical concentration of 58\% was observed in experiments \cite{ding_tuning_2019} Those chemical aggregations are confirmed by first principle calculations \cite{tran2021stability} and are described as ``concentration waves'' with a length scale on the order of nanometers \cite{ding_tuning_2019}.
+The observed random local solute aggregation can be modeled in 3D DDD by discretizing the 3D volume into voxels and assigning each voxel a solute composition chosen randomly from a Dirichlet distribution corresponding to the experimentally reported variations in CrFeCoNiPd \cite{ding_tuning_2019}.
 This results in concentration variations between $5\%$ and $50\%$ from the uniform concentration of the alloy.
 The effect of the local chemical composition on the dislocation glide resistance is represented by the solute misfit volume $\Delta V_i$ as well as its standard deviation $\sigma_{\Delta V_i}$ for which we estimate $\sigma_{\Delta V_i} = \Delta\bar{V}_i / 3$ based on the variation of the fluctuations in solute concentration given in \cite{ding_tuning_2019}.
-Hereafter, simulations with this type of LCO are refereed to as Configuration-I.
+Hereafter, simulations with this type of LCO are referred to as \textit{Configuration-I}.

 Due to limitations in system resolution, and thus computational cost, cluster sizes on the order of a few nanometers cannot be numerically captured in the current DDD simulations, which typically have an average dislocation segment size on the order of 10s of Burgers vectors.
 Thus, for practical reasons, only clusters on the size of 10s of nm are considered here.
 In these simulations the fluctuations in the cross-slip activation energy barriers as discussed in Section \ref{sec:Methods-CrossSlip} are accounted for.